Oskang09/oskayuzy/README.md

 4. Update images with yours in `assets/images/` folder.
 5. Update repository name in `.github/workflows/schedule.yml`.
 6. Add `GH_TOKEN` with your github token for updating `gist`.
+7. Add `IG_USERNAME` and `IG_PASSWORD` with your ig username and password for login instagram account.
-7. Push to repository.
+8. Push to repository.
-8. Trigger the actions to fetch data from instagram.
+9. Trigger the actions to fetch data from instagram.
-9. Here you go.
+10. Here you go.

 # Reference